istio/istio.io/_docs/reference/commands/index.md

 ---
-title: CLI
+title: Commands
-overview: Describes usage and options of the Istio CLI and other utilities.
+overview: Describes usage and options of the Istio commands and utilities.

 order: 30